There are 1,440 minutes in each day.

 Most people, rich or poor, consume about 1,200 of those minutes engaged in the following activities: work, commuting, family-related, sleeping, eating, bathing, bathroom, grooming and dressing.

 That leaves about 240 minutes of time, each day.

 And it is what the rich do with those 240 minutes that separates them from everyone else in society.

 According to my Rich Habits Study, the self-made rich make good use of their 240 minutes by forging daily habits that cover the following activities:

-Typically, this is something extracurricular to work, such as engaging in some side hustle or spending time creating one or more additional streams of income.
+Typically, this is something extracurricular to work on, such as engaging in some side hustle or spending time creating one or more additional streams of income.
 I cover Dream-Setting in detail in my book Change Your Habits Change Your Life.

-Each day, the self-made rich in my Rich Habits Study regularly practiced some skill and regularly devoted time to increasing their knowledge related to that skill, their career or their industry.
+Each day, the self-made rich in my Rich Habits Study regularly practised some skill and regularly devoted time to increasing their knowledge related to that skill, their career or their industry.

 This daily habit helped them maintain and improve their skills and their knowledge, making them virtuosos in whatever it is they did to make money.

 - Also read:10 BIG Benefits of setting up an SMSF or a Family SMSF